pkubioinformatics/nanoreviser/README.md

     $ cd nanoreviser

 If you currently have TensorFlow installed on your system, we would advise you to create a virtual environment to install NanoReviser.
-If you want to do so, we recommend the user-frendly [Anaconda](https://www.anaconda.com/).
+If you want to do so, we recommend the user-friendly [Anaconda](https://www.anaconda.com/).

 You will create an eviroment named nanorev for NanoReviser and install all dependencies through conda